 Verify all Praxis II scores are on file with Clemson University and South Carolina Department of Education.
-Complete the Recommendation for Licensure survey sent via email from the Certification Officer Request Transcripts from all colleges/universities attended to be sent to the South Carolina Department of Education.
+Request Transcripts from all colleges/universities attended to be sent to the South Carolina Department of Education.
 Submit Exit Survey prior supplied by OFCPO by May 1 prior to graduation.
-Complete the Standard Application via your Educator Portal at SCDE; complete by May 1 prior to graduation.
-Check your Educator Portal via SCDE website to ensure required test scores and transcripts are sent to the SCDE and that fingerprints are valid.
+Academic Application complete by May 1 prior to graduation.